pinterest/secor/DESIGN.md

 ## Output file names

 The output of consumers is stored on local (or EBS) disks first and eventually uploaded to s3.
 The local and s3 file name format follows the same pattern.
 Directory paths track topic and partition names.
 File basename contains the Kafka partition number and the Kafka offset of the first message in that file.
 Additionally, files are labeled with generation count.
-Generation is basically a version number of the Secor software that increments between non-compatible releases.
-Generations allow us to separate outputs of Secor versions during testing, rolling upgrades, etc. The consumer group is not included explicitly in the output path.
+Generation is basically a version number of the Pinterest Secor software that increments between non-compatible releases.
+Generations allow us to separate outputs of Pinterest Secor versions during testing, rolling upgrades, etc. The consumer group is not included explicitly in the output path.
 We expect that the output of different consumer groups will go to different top-level directories.

 Putting this all together, a message with timestamp `<some_date:some_time>` written to topic `<some_topic>`, Kafka partition `<some_kafka_partition>` at offset `<some_offset>` by software with generation `<generation>` will end up in file `s3://logs/<some_topic>/<some_date>/<generation>_<some_kafka_parition>_<first_message_offset>.seq` where `<first_message_offset>` <= `<some_offset>`.